james-elliot/polya/README.md

 The minimum (in this range) is reached for n=712638284 and L(712638284)=-29736

-The program takes around 5 minutes on an i9-9900K without parallelism.
-It is very simple, and could easily be improved.
+The program takes around 10s on an i9-9900K.

+> For the algorithm see:
+> MATHEMATICS OF COMPUTATION
+> Volume 77, Number 263, July 2008, Pages 1681-1694
+> S 0025-5718(08)02036-X
+> SIGN CHANGES IN SUMS OF THE LIOUVILLE FUNCTION
+> PETER BORWEIN, RON FERGUSON, AND MICHAEL J. MOSSINGHOFF